Hotels near SAN Rafael Pool

 Which hotels near SAN Rafael Pool are good for families?

 Several hotels near SAN Rafael Pool are well-suited for families.
-La Quinta Inn by Wyndham Tucson East (0.39 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Hampton Inn & Suites Tucson East / Williams Center (0.62 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Sonesta ES Suites Tucson (1.39 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+La Quinta Inn by Wyndham Tucson East (0.39 mi, from $87/night), Hampton Inn & Suites Tucson East / Williams Center (0.62 mi, from $174/night), and Sonesta ES Suites Tucson (1.39 mi, from $110/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near SAN Rafael Pool?